mikikora/PAML/README.md

 Work in progress

 TODO:
-remove intro and apply for modals and merge it with normal add rules for relation properties in core add rules for relation properties in proof make main
+* add rules for relation properties in core
+* add rules for relation properties in proof

 Additions:
-replace failwiths with exceptions add file reading
+* add file reading
+* make apply assumption work with worlds
+* make possible to use apply, split etc. in assumptions